 623 Collins Street, Melbourne launches in Singapore from A$610,000.
-Melbourne CBD yields of 4–4.8% compare favourably to Singapore's 2.5–3%, attracting investors avoiding ABSD on local purchases.
+Melbourne CBD benefits of 4–4.8% compare favourably to Singapore's 2.5–3%, attracting custodians avoiding ABSD on local purchases.
 Currency risk and FIRB fees are key considerations.

 623 Collins Street Launches in Singapore from A$610,000